Disclosure Information for Students Registered with Student Accessibility Center

 Disclosure of Protected Information

 In order to determine eligibility for services, SAC does require that students disclose their diagnosis and provide supporting documentation.
-As part of new student intake documentation, an Authorization for Release of Information form is included.
+As part of new student registration documentation, an Authorization for Release of Information form is included.
 Information can only be disclosed to those authorized by the student.
 If at any time a student believes someone outside SAC is trying to get information about your diagnosis and the student prefers not to answer, refer the person to the SAC.
 SAC will then work with the person on the information that they are eligible to know.

 SAC will not disclose your diagnosis to anyone without a written release from you.
 Your documentation and records with SAC are secure and kept within our office.
 SAC’s online system is also set up to protect your information.
 Only SAC staff have access to confidential information that may be entered in the system or is kept in our paper files.